kordi-labs/kordi-screenpipe-pipe/README.md

 3. identifies subscriptions — a known service **and** a billing signal, with the monthly amount and billing day,
 4. skips anything it already sent (`./output/kordi-seen.json`),
-5. POSTs the new/changed ones to Kordi's public `POST /api/guest-ingest`,
+5. POSTs the new/changed ones to kordi's public `POST /api/guest-ingest`,
-6. notifies you, and — on the first sync — Kordi emails you a link to finish setup.
+6. notifies you, and — on the first sync — kordi emails you a link to finish setup.

 There's no UI and no build step.
 The agent *is* the detector; the catalog of known services and the extraction rules live in the prompt.